refack/node/doc/api/util.md

 * `original` {Function} An `async` function
 * Returns: {Function} a callback style function

+This method converts Promise returning API endpoints to ones that use callbacks.
-Takes an `async` function (or a function that returns a Promise) and returns a function following the common Node.js callback style, i.e. taking a `(err, val) => ...` callback as the last argument.
-In the callback, the first argument will be the rejection reason (or `null` if function call resolved successfully), and the second argument will be the resolved value.
+`callbackify` takes an `async function` (or a function that returns a Promise) and returns a function following the common Node.js callback style, i.e. taking a `(err, val) => ...` callback as the last argument.
+In the callback, the first argument will be the rejection reason (or `null` if the Promise resolved), and the second argument will be the resolved value.

 For example:

 ```js
 const util = require('util');

 async function fn() {
   return await Promise.resolve('hello world');
 }